Chiropractic Care – Who Knew?

 To view a PDF version of this article, click here.

 I just had a visit with a female patient who had gastric bypass surgery six months ago.
 She and I celebrated today.
-Not only has she lost 67 pounds, but based on her body mass index of 34, she is no longer considered morbidly obese.
+Not only has she lost 67 pounds, but based on her body mass index of 34, she is no longer considered have severe obesity.
 As her chiropractor, I have been there to support the physical changes of her body and advocate for her healthier lifestyle.

 With weight-loss, her center of gravity has changed.
 The demands on her lower back, hips, knees, ankles and feet have changed.
 I adjusted her spine and joints before her surgery and continue to do so.
 My goal is to keep her body in balance.

-I am a chiropractor who specializes in the treatment of overweight and obese children and adults.
+I am a chiropractor who specializes in the treatment of children and adults with excess weight or obesity.
 I grew up struggling with weight issues and know what it’s like to go to a medical doctor’s office and be reminded that I’m overweight.
 I am married to a large man and have children who also struggle with their weight.
 I understand the pressure to “fit in” and have experienced the frustration of someone telling me “if you could only lose some weight, you’d be fine.”
 In reality, losing weight is only part of the answer.
 It’s the unexpected changes you experience while trying to get healthier that few talk about.

 I became a doctor of chiropractic because I have a passion for helping people at whatever age, shape or size.
 If you’re large, you know it.
 I don’t need to remind you of it.
 I do need to help you feel more comfortable in your body and hurt less.
-This article explains chiropractics and its benefits for the overweight and obese.
+This article explains chiropractics and its benefits for the those affected by excess weight or obesity.

 What’s it all about?